vensah-dev/y-lead-2026/README.md

 - searchable cheers
 - custom emoji backgrounds
 - animations
+- embedded worksheets and external documents

-I have also had to optimise certain thing such as images by compressing or converting to AVIF/WebP and other mroe efficient file formats.
+I have also had to optimise certain thing such as images by compressing or converting to AVIF.
 I had also painstaikingly done responsiveness all by hand.

 Some components like the timeline component and all the data in lists or .js files were converted from pdf/png files into lists by Gemini.
-Some imports were done via local models like Qwen 3.5 30B:A3b (over kill i know).

 ## screenshots